*BLACK PEOPLE WITH NATURAL BLUE AND GREEN EYES, ACCORDING TO GOOGLE SEARCH

 WATCH: IMAGES OF BLACK PEOPLE WITH BLUE EYES

-Black People With Naturally Blue Or Green Eyes:
+The Genetic Facts Behind Black & African People With Natural Blue Or Green Eyes: How Does It Happen?

-FOR MANY YEARS, the reasons why blue eyes exist in humans had eluded geneticists.
+FOR MANY YEARS, the reasons why blue eyes exist in humans has eluded geneticists.
 But in 2008 a report by a team of researchers from Copenhagen University traced all blue-eyed people back to one ancestor who lived approximately 8,000 years ago near the northwest coastal regions of the Black Sea.
 “It could be the northern part of Afghanistan,” said Professor Hans Eiberg, who led the team.
 Their report, published in the journal, Human Genetics, identified a single mutation in a gene called OCA2, which arose by chance.
 The gene does not create a blue iris, but rather, it turns off the mechanism that produces brown melanin pigment.
 “Originally, we all had brown eyes,” says Eiberg.

-CAN BLACK PEOPLE HAVE BLUE EYES?
+CAN BLACK & AFRICAN PEOPLE HAVE BLUE OR GREEN EYES?

 BLUE AND GREEN IN BLACK

 Well-known stars of stage and screen such as Vanessa Williams, Rihanna, Tyra Banks and Terrence Howard, as well as Indian Bollywood actress Aishwarya Rai, are well-known examples of celebrities of colour who do not have stereotypically brown eyes.
 Williams’s are blue, while the others are green.
 But many confused people around the world, unaware of the genetic facts, still presume that they are wearing colored contact lenses to hide their natural eye colour.